Spray Nozzles for

 Nozzle Selection Principles for Chemical & Petrochemical

-Engineering factors that determine correct specification in demanding chemical process environments
+Five engineering factors that determine correct nozzle specification in demanding chemical process environments โ each one accounts for a failure mode that catalog selection ignores.

 - Chemical Compatibility Is Non-Negotiable โ Chemical and petrochemical process streams attack nozzle materials through mechanisms that standard industrial environments do not โ HโS causes stress corrosion cracking in standard stainless; chloride-containing streams cause pitting and crevice corrosion in 316L at elevated temperatures; concentrated acids require PTFE or Hastelloy bodies.
 Material selection must account for both the process stream and the cleaning/washing chemistry applied at each stage.
 A nozzle body that survives the process may fail rapidly in the CIP solvent used to clean it.